hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

 Direct Method (DM)
 ----------
-DM :cite:`beygelzimer2009offset` is a model-based approach which uses the initial state value (estimated by e.g., Fitted Q Evaluation (FQE) :cite:`le2019batch`).
+DM :cite:`beygelzimer2009offset` is a model-based approach that uses the initial state value (estimated by e.g., Fitted Q Evaluation (FQE) :cite:`le2019batch`).
 It first learns the Q-function and then leverages the learned Q-function as follows.

 .. math::